lynnaloo/mullet/README.md

 But Seriously
 ----

-This setup is a decent starting place to play around with Node.js, Hapi, and React.js.
+This setup is a decent starting place to play around with React and Hapi.

 To get started, edit the sample React component: `src/react_components/facebook.js`